PitchConnect/fogis-deployment/README.md

 # If missing, run setup
 ./setup_google_oauth.sh

-# Or restore from backup
+# Or restore from backup with OAuth automation
 ./restore_fogis_credentials.sh --auto
 ```